Your proposed schedule of courses

 You must work closely with your undergraduate major advisor when completing the proposed schedule of courses to confirm that you'll receive credit for coursework in Munich when you return to the U.S. Remember to consult with your advisor regarding any special instructions for study abroad specific to your institution (ex. credit/course load requirements, credit for internships or independent study), and have them noted on the application.

 - It's common for students to make adjustments to their proposed schedule of courses once they arrive in Munich

-- At the end of the second week of classes, students submit a final course schedule to the resident director that takes into account any substitutions or additions to the courses listed on their JYM application
+- At the end of the second week of classes, students submit a final course schedule to the administrative director in residence that takes into account any substitutions or additions to the courses listed on their JYM application

 - Students should email their advisor for their approval of any adjustments made to their original proposed schedule of courses so that there are no misunderstandings later

-- All students are required to enroll in JYG 3100 and/or JYG 3200; all or part of this requirement may be waived if the resident director deems a student's German language competence sufficiently high
+- All students are required to enroll in JYG 3100 and/or JYG 3200; all or part of this requirement may be waived if the administrative director in residence deems a student's German language competence sufficiently high

 Students must register for 15 credits per semester.
 Most courses are three credits, so you should plan on taking five courses per semester, which includes Advanced German Language.
 Only under special circumstances may a student register for more than 15 credits with the maximum set at 19 credits per semester.
 It's unrealistic for most students to take all their courses at LMU Munich, therefore students should plan to take a balanced combination of JYM and university courses throughout the year.